apiflask/apiflask/docs/configuration.md

 #### `AUTO_VALIDATION_ERROR_RESPONSE`

-If a view function uses `@input` to validate input request data, APIFlask will add a validation error response into OpenAPI spec for this view.
+If a view function uses `@app.input` to validate input request data, APIFlask will add a validation error response into OpenAPI spec for this view.
 Set this config to `False` to disable this behavior.